jehan-rubin/fakie/README.md

     * Usage : `fakie GRAPH_LOADER fpgrowth [-hV] QUERY_EXPORTER`
     * Options :
         ```
+          -f, --file=<file>   Path to the file containing the code smells in the database
           -h, --help          Show this help message and exit.
           -V, --version       Print version information and exit.
         ```
     * Query Exporter :
         ```